hube12/DungeonCracker/README.md

 - X, Y, and Z coordinates
 - The Dungeon Sequence (floor pattern)
 - General awareness of the biome the spawner block is in (this really only matters for 1.16+)
-- Minimum 2 dungeons for a seed on versions below 1.13(exclusive), 1 dungeon data set can be provided but you will only get a dungeon seed and not a world seed
+- Minimum 2 dungeons for a seed on versions 1.12 and below, 1 dungeon data set can be provided but you will only get a dungeon seed and not a world seed

 ## Dungeon Seed Mode
 You will need the following: